-Valerie Knol was elected to City Council in 2013 and was selected to serve as Mayor Pro Tem in 2016.
+Valerie Knol was elected to City Council in 2013 and served as Mayor Pro Tem in 2016.
 She is the Council liaison to the Historic District Commission, Historical Commission, and the Beautification Commission.
 Prior to her election to City Council, she served on the Beautification Commission.
 Additionally, she served on the City Council of the City of Farmington for eight years and served as Mayor of the City of Farmington from 2007-09.

 A longtime activist in our community, Valerie served on the board of the Farmington Players Theatre, the American Association of University Women, the Farmington YMCA, and the Greater Farmington Area Chamber of Commerce.
 She is also committed to our region, having been appointed to the Oakland County Zoological Authority.

-Valerie is currently a Manager of State and Local Government Relations at FCA US LLC and previously worked as a senior staff member of the Michigan House of Representatives and previously worked in a management capacity in the auto industry.
+Valerie is currently a Manager of State and Local Government Relations at FCA US LLC and previously worked as a senior staff member for the Michigan House of Representatives.
 Valerie received a B.S. from Western Michigan University and a Master's Degree from Eastern Michigan University.
-She is married and has a stepson and a daughter.

 Contact Valerie via email